 - 1. From a Ballet Leg Position, the ballet leg is bent, without movement of the thigh, to a Bent Knee Back Layout Position. - 2.
-The toe moves along the inside of the extended leg until a Back Layout Position is assumed. - Height remains constant throughout the movement. - 2.
+The toe moves along the inside of the extended leg until a Back Layout Position is assumed. - - 2.
 The head and trunk remain stationary throughout.